oneDotpy/iteration-zero/README.md

-# Caregiver x Patient — by Iteration Zero
+# MemoryCare: Caregiver x Care Recipient — by Iteration Zero

 > *"Connection, not correction."*

 A Flutter prototype for a caregiver support app, built for CSC318.
-The app has two sides: one for **caregivers** managing their loved ones, and one for **patients** seeking comfort and reassurance.
+The app has two sides: one for **caregivers** managing their loved ones, and one for **care recipient** seeking comfort and reassurance.

 ---